SJTU910091/EE369/README.md

 "train.py" is for trainning the model.

-"dataset" folder is the path for you to place the data, and you need to place the data by yourself.
+"dataset" folder is the path for you to place the data, and you need to place the folder and data by yourself.

 "10.h5" is the model obtained from trainning (1-9.h5 file have been deleted).